-The dossier limits its risk assessment of proteins to those not found in QPS strains of S. cere-visiae.
-The section on toxicology immediately above describes the absence of any adverse effects from the NOVO Yeast Cream produced from 4 GM yeast strains, one of which is YAK729.
+The dossier limits its risk assessment of proteins to those not found in QPS strains of S. cerevisiae.
+The section on toxicology immediately above describes the absence of any adverse effects from the NOVO Yeast Cream produced from 4 GM yeast strains, YAK1214.6 being among these.

 It can be noted that each of the 4 GM yeast strains produces its own medicinal peptide, and these peptides are removed from the fermentation broth.
 After fermentation, this peptide is extracted out of the fermentation medium in a very efficient and controlled process.
 Before being released as feed material, the yeast slurry is heat-treated and ensiled.
-The insulin precursor from the GM strain is not insulin itself.
-Furthermore, insulin itself would never function following oral ingestion in a feed due to digestive proteolysis.
+The precursor of the insulin analogue from the GM strain is not the insulin analogue itself.
+Furthermore, the insulin analogue itself would never function following oral ingestion in a feed due to digestive proteolysis.